rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 **Run 3 internal critique rounds.
 Present ONLY the finest version (no showing work).**

-**ROUND 1: FOUNDATION CHECK**
+**ROUND 1: FOUNDATION CHECK (1-Page Compliance)**
+- [ ] Is summary EXACTLY 3 sentences?
+Count them.
+If 4+, edit down ruthlessly
-- [ ] Does EACH certification TRULY pass the strict test?
-If NO → remove it silently
+- [ ] Does document fit on 1 page only?
+If not, trim bullets/experiences ruthlessly
-- [ ] Does each experience have minimum 2 bullets?
-If not → add or rewrite to meet minimum
-- [ ] Does highly relevant experience have exactly 3-4 bullets?
+- [ ] Experience: 2 bullets max per role?
 Check count
+- [ ] Projects: 1 bullet max per project?
+Check count
+- [ ] Does each experience have minimum 1 bullet?
+If not, cut the experience
-- [ ] ATS keyword density in summary: Scan for 40-50% keyword presence.
-Count JD keywords.
-If below 40%, rewrite summary
+- [ ] ATS keyword density in summary: 40-50%?
+Scan for JD keywords.
+If below 40%, embed more
-- [ ] Are top JD keywords mentioned in first 2 sentences of summary?
-If not → restructure
+- [ ] Are top JD keywords mentioned in summary?
+All present?
-- [ ] Self-check: Could ANY experience have stronger bullets?
-If yes, rewrite before moving on
+- [ ] Self-check: Could ANY bullet be stronger?
+If yes, rewrite or delete before moving on

-**ROUND 2: REFINEMENT & IMPACT**
+**ROUND 2: IMPACT POLISH**
-- [ ] Scan EVERY bullet for weak language: "helped," "supported," "managed," "collaborated" without context → REWRITE these bullets to be impact-first
+- [ ] Scan EVERY bullet for weak language: "helped," "supported," "managed," "collaborated" → REWRITE these to be impact-first
 - [ ] Are ALL bullets starting with quantified impact or strong action verb?
 If not → rewrite
 - [ ] Check for generic bullets that could apply to any role → replace with THIS JD-specific impact
-- [ ] Verify experience bullets mirror JD language/tone (if JD says "optimized," don't say "improved"; if JD says "reduced costs," use similar phrasing)
+- [ ] Verify experience bullets mirror JD language/tone
 - [ ] Check project bullets: Do they have metrics?
-If not, add quantification or remove if weak
+If not, strengthen or remove
 - [ ] Self-check: Would a recruiter care about each bullet for THIS role?
-If answer is "maybe" or "no" → strengthen or remove
+If "maybe" → strengthen or remove
-- [ ] Verify section order is truly optimal for JD (not just template-based)
+- [ ] Verify section order truly matches JD priorities (not template-based)
+- [ ] Ensure strict 1-page fit: If content overflows, cut weakest bullet first

-**ROUND 3: EXTREME RECRUITER LENS POLISH**
+**ROUND 3: ONE-PAGE POLISH & RECRUITER LENS**
-- [ ] Read entire resume as recruiter scanning for THIS JD fit: Does it answer "why is Rushabh right for THIS role?"
+- [ ] Read entire resume as recruiter scanning for THIS JD: Does it answer "why is Rushabh right?"
-- [ ] Recruiter pause test: Would ANY bullet make them pause and re-read?
-(That's a good sign; if none do, strengthen)
-- [ ] Check for resume consistency: Are bullets written in parallel style?
-Do bullets across experiences follow same impact-first pattern?
-- [ ] Verify ALL hyperlinks are present and would be clickable in final .docx (Mail Me, Call Me, LinkedIn, GitHub, Pinterest, project links)
+- [ ] Verify ALL hyperlinks are present (Mail Me, Call Me, LinkedIn, GitHub, project links if applicable)
-- [ ] Final polish: Read summary out loud.
-Is it natural or keyword-stuffed?
-If keyword-stuffed, reduce keyword density slightly while keeping 40-50% range
+- [ ] Final polish: Does summary sound natural or keyword-stuffed?
+If keyword-stuffed, reduce slightly while keeping 40-50%
-- [ ] Final check: Is this the FINEST version of Rushabh's resume for THIS specific JD?
-If not, make it so before presenting
+- [ ] Final fit check: Is this the FINEST 1-page version of Rushabh for THIS specific JD?
+- [ ] Page count = exactly 1 page?
+No overflow, no artificial padding

 ---

 ## RESUME DELIVERY FORMAT

-- **ONE PAGE ONLY** (strict)
+- **ONE PAGE ONLY** (strict, no overflow)
 - **Output:** Word (.docx) file with live, clickable hyperlinks for all contact methods and project links
 - **Section order:** Based on JD analysis, NOT fixed template
-- **ATS-friendly:** No tables, columns, complex formatting; clean bullets, clear hierarchy
+- **ATS-friendly:** No tables, complex formatting, or special characters; clean bullets, clear hierarchy
-- **Bullet format:** Minimum 2, Preferred 3, Maximum 4 (only for highly relevant roles)
+- **Bullet format:** Maximum 2 per experience | Maximum 1 per project | 7-8 skills per domain
+- **Summary:** Exactly 3 sentences (3 lines), 40-50% JD keyword density
 - **Certifications:** Only if they PASS the strict test
 - **No generic bullets:** Every bullet must have impact or clear relevance to THIS JD
 - **Contact header:** Mail Me | Call Me | LinkedIn Profile | Github Portfolio (all clickable)

----

-## GENERIC COVER LETTER TEMPLATE

-(Adaptable to any JD - customize keywords and achievement examples)

-**SUBJECT LINE:**
-Application – [Job Title] at [Company] | [Rushabh Ghule]

----

-Dear [Hiring Manager Name / Hiring Team],

-I am writing to express my strong interest in the [Job Title] position at [Company].
-With my [MBA/BBA + relevant experience], I have developed deep expertise in [3 JD-aligned keywords from job description].
-My background combining [Experience 1], [Experience 2], and [Key Achievement], uniquely positions me to contribute immediately to your team.

-In my role as [Most Relevant Role], I [Quantified Achievement 1 relevant to JD].
-This directly mirrors your need for [JD Requirement].
-Additionally, my work on [Project/Experience 2] demonstrates [Skill JD mentions], which I understand is central to this role's success.

-What excites me most about this opportunity is [Company-specific insight from research].
-I am confident I can [Outcome JD values] while driving [Impact relevant to role].

-I would welcome the opportunity to discuss how my experience translates to your needs.
-Thank you for considering my application.
-I look forward to speaking with you soon.

-Best regards,
-Rushabh Ghule
-rushabhg893@gmail.com | +91 8693820563
-linkedin.com/in/rushabhghule

----

-## GENERIC INTERVIEW PREP (Adaptable to any role)

-**PREPARATION FRAMEWORK**

-1. **Company Research** (Before interview)
-   - What does the company do?
-(Business model, market, competition)
-   - Why is Rushabh interested?
-(Company direction, mission, team)
-   - What are their pain points?
-(From JD, company news, industry challenges)
-   - What value can Rushabh bring?
-(From resume strengths)

-2. **Role Clarity**
-   - What are the top 3 must-have skills for this role?
-   - How does Rushabh's background address each?
-   - What might the interviewer ask about?

-3. **STAR Method Preparation** (Structure your answers this way)
-   - **Situation:** "In my role as [Title] at [Company]..."
-   - **Task:** "The challenge was [JD-relevant problem]..."
-   - **Action:** "I [specific action Rushabh took, quantified impact]..."
-   - **Result:** "[Quantified outcome: 25% reduction, 15% growth, 35% response rate, 1.2M reach, 60% bottleneck]..."

-4. **Common Questions & STAR Answers**
-   - "Tell me about yourself" → Lead with MBA + most relevant experience + quantified achievement
-   - "Why do you want this role?" → Link JD requirements to Rushabh's background
-   - "What's your biggest strength?" → Pick skill from JD, support with example
-   - "Tell me about a time you [solved problem/led team/improved process]" → STAR format using relevant experience
-   - "Where do you see yourself in 5 years?" → Role growth in THIS domain/company

-5. **Questions to Ask Interviewer** (Shows research & strategic thinking)
-   - "What does success look like in this role in the first 90 days?"
-   - "What's the biggest challenge the team faces right now?"
-   - "How do you measure impact in this role?"
-   - "What qualities do your best performers have?"
-   - "What's next for the company in this area?"

-6. **Red Flag Questions** (Be prepared for tough questions)
-   - "Why should we hire you over other candidates?" → Lead with quantified impact + JD match
-   - "What's a failure and what did you learn?" → Pick real failure, emphasize learning & growth
-   - "Why did you leave [previous role]?" → Focus on growth opportunity, not criticism
-   - "Do you have any weaknesses?" → Name one skill you're developing, share what you're doing about it

-7. **Day-Of Checklist**
-   - [ ] Bring copies of resume (2-3)
-   - [ ] Bring list of 3-5 accomplishments to reference
-   - [ ] Know the interviewer's name and role
-   - [ ] Arrive 10 minutes early
-   - [ ] Phone/email on silent
-   - [ ] Ready to take notes
-   - [ ] Clear examples of your [top 3 JD keywords] in mind

 ---